 - Nice Hat: The girls' all wear yellow hats with black ribbons on them, plus Pepito and his family wear nifty black hats ... even if it does denote their respective personalities.

 - Hair Decorations: Madeline and her friends had a penchant for wearing ribbons in their hair.

-- Subverted through all the adaptations themselves.
-Pepito starts out as an antagonist, but is then redeemed a little later on.
+- No Antagonist: Inverted then played straight.
+Through all the adaptations themselves, Pepito starts out as an antagonist, but is then redeemed a little later on.

 - Non-Human Sidekick: Genevieve, the dog.

 - Oh Crap!: Madeline helped Pepito free all animals and no longer abuse them.
 It worked a little too well when Pepito starts freeing animals in the zoo!